 - Barnard used the methods described below to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act, and under the CRRSAA and ARP (a)(1) and (a)(4) programs.
 Barnard has elected to distribute grants to students with the highest financial need to help them cover their eligible expenses related to the disruption of campus operations due to coronavirus.
 To date Barnard has distributed $211,922 of institutional funds for emergency grants to students who expressed the need for financial assistance by submitting an application to the College or contacting Barnard’s Financial Aid Office directly.
 The College has used the funds from CARES Act, the CRRSAA and the ARP to reimburse itself for advancing the emergency grant funds.
 The amount of funds distributed in each case was necessary to either cover entirely or cover a portion of the eligible expenses identified by each student.
 Barnard distributed these funds in addition to the financial support it has given to students that is not reimbursable by CARES Act, the CRRSAA or the ARP, including approximately $2,600,000 in Summer Work Exemption Grants.
-As of June 30, 2021, Barnard distributed $1,200 to every student whose annual family contribution for the 2019-2020 academic year was $20,000 or less - 537 students - for a total of $644,400.
-Additionally, Barnard distributed $1,200 to every student whose annual family contribution for the 2020-2021 academic year was $20,000 or less - 558 students - for a total of $669,600.
+As of September 30, 2021, Barnard distributed $1,200 to every student whose annual family contribution was $20,000 or less for an academic school year, for a total of 745 students over the three grant programs.
 The College has used funds from the CARES Act, the CRRSAA and the ARP to reimburse itself for advancing the emergency grant funds.

 - Barnard has provided instructions, directions, or guidance to students concerning the Emergency Financial Aid Grants that explain that the funds are for eligible expenses related to the disruption of campus operations due to coronavirus.